tmwagency/repo-settings/README.md

 ---

-## CSS/Sass linting
+## Use 'stylelint' for Sass linting
-[Stylelint CSS linter](http://stylelint.io/).
+[stylelint CSS linter](http://stylelint.io/).
 We use [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) as our default rules, see an example [here](https://github.com/stylelint/stylelint-config-standard#example)

 ### Editor plugins
 * For Atom: [linter-stylelint](https://atom.io/packages/linter-stylelint)